 Automation is key to increase the quality of code reviews.
 However, for some, there is a tendency to overestimate the power of automation and try to replace the human factor in code reviews.
 In this post, we explore what machines can do for us, and why they will never completely replace human interactions in code reviews.

 Automation is a catalyst of progress and widespread adoption.
-Taking GitHub’s pull requests as an example, last month, over 50% of the pull requests on public repositories were opened by bots like dependabot.
+Taking GitHub’s pull requests as an example, in March 2021, over 50% of the pull requests on public repositories were opened by bots like dependabot.

 Used correctly in code reviews, automation saves you time, alerts you for integration issues, finds bugs, and shields you from some of the more tiresome parts of doing code reviews.

 There are three aspects of code reviewing where automation can make the difference: